2D Seiberg-like dualities for orthogonal gauge groups: Acknowledgements

 \section{Acknowledgements}

 We thank for Hee-Cheol Kim for helpful discussions.
-JP is supported in part by the NRF Grant 2015R1A2A2A01007058, 2018R1A2B6007159.
+JP is supported in part by the NRF Grant 2018R1A2B6007159.
 The work of HK was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education(2017R1A6A3A03009422) and by the Center for Mathematical Sciences and Applications at Harvard University.